Another New White Gene

 Scientific Details to Date: This novel mutation is located within the “KIT” gene.
 The surprising part of the discovery is not that it is a “new” mutation, but that it is actually a “third” variant of a previously reported Dominant White mutation!
 That means it’s in the same genomic location as a prior reported allele, yet, this new Dominant White leads to a different amino acid change than the previous one.
 What the heck??
 Read on Nerd Herd…

 After discovering this novel mutation, pinning down its precise place and base pair change, our job now is to analyze the amino acid change and figure out how it impacts the protein structure and function.
 One thing we already suspect is that the mutation in this case results in the depopulation of melanocytes (if you don’t have melanocytes, you don’t have any way to produce pigment!)
 Something we don’t know yet, is if it’s harmful in multiple copies.
-This begs the question, “Would a homozygote of this mutation be living or dead?”
+This begs the question, “Would a homozygote of this mutation be alive and well?”
 The answer is simply, “We don’t know yet.”
 We don’t know, not only because this horse has limited offspring, but also because we haven’t yet completed our research.

 To confirm our suspicions we’ll need to computationally predict the normal or reference protein secondary and tertiary structures (because they may not be known in horses) and compare them to the novel mutation to see how they differ.
 We also utilize specialized software that predicts if the amino acid change has an impact on the biological function of the protein.
 What we are getting at here is simply, “what is it and what does it do in comparison to what we already know?”